martinproks/cosmeticthread3d/README.md

 ## Visual representation

 There will be more types of Cosmetic Threads for tests and comparison what type is/are the best for further implementation.

-* Type 0 - for 3D representation it is good to see for threaded parts:
+Generally it is important  to see in 3D:

 * Length of the thread.

-  * Small and big diameter of the thread.
+* Major and minor diameters of the thread.

-  * Helix with appropriate pitch.
+* Optionally some helpfull geometry to better visualisation of the thread (e.g. helix with correct pitch).

 ## FreeCAD geometric and parameter representation

-- Type 0 - Internal thread geometric representation:
+### Type 0 geometric representation

-  * Shell of end of thread and shell of nominal diameter.
+Shell of end of thread and shell of major/minor diameter.

-  * Helix (right handed) on the drilled hole diameter with thread pitch.
+Helix (right handed) on the drilled hole diameter with thread pitch.

-- Type 0 - External thread geometric representation:
+### Type 1 geometric representation

-  - Shell of end of thread and shell of small diameter.
+Shell of end of thread and shell of major/minor diameter.

-  - Helix (right handed) on nominal diameter with thread pitch.
+### Type 2 geometric representation

+Separate body (tube) representing major/minor diameter and length of the thread.

+### Type 3 geometric representation

+Circular shallow groves with distance = pitch between groves.

+### Parameters of FreeCAD thread feature

-The cosmetic thread geometry should be wrapped into one FreeCAD feature or object with parameters for possibility to advanced usage - for example for TechDraw.
+The cosmetic thread geometry is wrapped into one FreeCAD feature (python feature) with parameters for possibility to advanced usage - for example for TechDraw.

-The parameters should be:
+The parameters are:

 * Thread designation (for example M10).